2024 Solar Incentives Guide for Melvindale, MI - Tax Credits & Rebates

 When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
 A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a specified percentage of the cost of your solar system.

 The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
 The solar panels must have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
-Initially, the ITC applied to 30% of all system installation costs (panels, equipment, labor and accessories), although the covered amount has fluctuated over the years between 26-30%.
+Initially, the ITC applied to 30% of all system installation costs (panels, equipment, labor and accessories), although the amount has fluctuated slightly over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 State & Local Solar Incentives